 People who have very dry scalps, dandruff, and psoriasis find that their conditions drastically improve when they apply this rich oil.

-As for how to use castor oil for hair that is not experiencing loss or growth problems, simply use it like a mask.
+As for how to use castor oil for hair that is not experiencing loss or growth problems, simply use it as a mask.

 Many women notice that their hair becomes softer and healthier when they get in the habit of doing weekly hair masks.
-For a castor oil hair treatment, you can spread the pre-warmed oil from the scalp and roots to ends.
+A short instruction for a castor oil hair treatment:

-In homeopathic trends, castor oil is considered to be a “carrier oil,” meaning that it magnifies the properties of other oils it is mixed with.
+In homeopathic trends, castor oil is considered to be a “carrier oil”, meaning that it magnifies the properties of other oils it is mixed with.
 It is more affordable than other oils that benefit the hair (like argan, for example).
 To use it as a carrier, mix it in equal parts with another oil—such as coconut or argan.
-Or you can go with equal parts of castor, coconut, and argan.
+Or you can go with equal parts of castor, coconut oil, and argan.

 In addition to using the mixture as a warm hair mask, it can also be applied in small amounts every day.
 If you have a problem with split ends, rub a few drops of pure castor oil in your palms and then apply it to the ends of your hair.